If you don’t know it already, the motherboard is the main component of a computer that holds every other component together.

 The memory and expansion slots placements are switched with each other so that the main components like processor, chipset, and more get the air it needs.
 This reduces the need for fans in turn reducing the noise levels associated with more fans.

-The major disadvantage for BTX boards is the fact that developers and manufacturers are slow to adopt this technology.
-The options to upgrade cases is not possible since a BTX board will never fit an ATX case and vice versa.
+The major disadvantage of BTX boards is the fact that developers and manufacturers are slow to adopt this technology.
+The options to upgrade cases is not possible since a BTX board will never fit an ATX full tower case and vice versa.

 Motherboard Form Factor Comparison Chart